 Deadline: The deadline for all applications is March 1, with the exception of the spring applications for the David Houghton Endowed Scholarship and Z.D.
 Shilling Award, which are due Nov.
 1.

-The David Houghton Endowed Scholarship supports political science students serving as interns in Washington, DC.
+The David Houghton Endowed Scholarship supports political science majors serving as interns in Washington, DC.
 Students must be enrolled in PSCI 3900 during the internship so that they can earn academic credit.
 A minimum GPA of 3.0 is required.
 Contact the department to apply for the Houghton Scholarship or for more information about interning in Washington.

 Established by the League of Women Voters of the Kalamazoo area in memory of Arden J. Elsasser, who gave faithful service to this organization and contributed significantly to the Kalamazoo community, this award is given annually to both a graduate and an undergraduate student.